Generate SHA-1, SHA-256, SHA-384, SHA-512 hashes from text online. Free cryptographic hash generator.

 Two different inputs can theoretically produce the same hash (a collision), but this is extremely unlikely with SHA-256 and SHA-512.
 SHA-1 has known practical collision attacks.

-A hash function takes any input data and produces a fixed-size output (the hash or digest) that uniquely represents that input.
-Hash functions are used for password storage (storing hashes instead of plaintext passwords), data integrity verification (detecting file modifications), digital signatures, authentication tokens, blockchain technology, and content-addressable storage.
-A good hash function is deterministic (same input always produces same output), fast to compute, and practically impossible to reverse.
+A hash function takes any input data and produces a fixed-size output (the hash) that uniquely represents that input.
+Hash functions are used for password storage, data integrity verification, digital signatures, authentication tokens, and blockchain technology.
+A good hash function is deterministic, fast to compute, and practically impossible to reverse.

-For most purposes, SHA-256 provides an excellent balance of security and performance.
-It produces a 256-bit (64-character hex) hash that is secure against all known attacks.
-Use SHA-512 when you need extra security margin or when working with systems that require it.
+SHA-256 is recommended for most purposes -- it produces a 256-bit hash secure against all known attacks.
+Use SHA-512 for extra security margin.
 Avoid SHA-1 for security-sensitive applications as practical collision attacks exist.
-For password hashing specifically, use dedicated algorithms like bcrypt, scrypt, or Argon2 instead of SHA functions.
+For password hashing specifically, use bcrypt, scrypt, or Argon2 instead of SHA functions.

-No. Cryptographic hash functions are designed to be one-way functions.
+No. Cryptographic hash functions are designed to be one-way.
 It is computationally infeasible to determine the original input from a hash output.
-This property is what makes hashing useful for password storage and data integrity verification.
-While rainbow tables and brute force attacks can find inputs that produce a given hash for short/common strings, this does not constitute reversing the function.
+This property makes hashing useful for password storage and data integrity verification.
+While rainbow tables can find inputs matching a hash for short strings, this does not constitute reversing the function.

-Hashing is a one-way process: data goes in, a fixed-size hash comes out, and you cannot get the original data back.
-Encryption is a two-way process: data is encrypted with a key, and can be decrypted back to the original using the correct key.
-Use hashing when you need to verify data without needing the original (like passwords).
-Use encryption when you need to protect data that must be recovered later (like stored documents).
+Hashing is one-way: data goes in, a fixed-size hash comes out, and the original cannot be recovered.
+Encryption is two-way: data is encrypted with a key and can be decrypted back.
+Use hashing to verify data without needing the original (like passwords).
+Use encryption to protect data that must be recovered later.

 Yes.
 All hash computation in this tool happens entirely in your browser using the Web Crypto API.
 The text you input is never sent to any server, never transmitted over the network, and never stored anywhere.
 This makes the tool safe for generating hashes of sensitive data including passwords, API keys, and confidential content.

-This property is called the avalanche effect, and it is a crucial feature of good hash functions.
-Even a single bit change in the input produces a drastically different hash output.
-This ensures that similar inputs do not produce similar hashes, making it impossible to deduce information about the input by analyzing the hash.
-It also means you cannot predict how a change to the input will affect the hash output.
+The avalanche effect means even a single bit change in the input produces a drastically different hash output.
+This crucial property ensures similar inputs do not produce similar hashes, making it impossible to deduce information about the input by analyzing the hash or predict how changes will affect the output.